The purpose of the guide is install and set up from scratch opHA 3.0, the Opmantek High Availability solution.

 opHA Centralised Configuration

-It is important to note that once NMIS is updated from a master, cannot be edited from the poller.
+It is important to note that once NMIS is updated from a Primary, cannot be edited from the poller.

 We can check the opHA activity from the activity menu: